 Work at Portbury Wharf Nature Reserve

-One of the lines is being replaced with 132 kV underground cables – between the west end of Nailsea and Portishead substation.
+From January 2020, we are starting work to install underground cables between the west end of Nailsea and Portishead substation.

-The nature reserve contains several species of protected birds (Schedule 1 birds) and we’re taking special care to prevent disturbance and to safeguard their nesting sites.
-Before starting construction, we’re creating specialised buffer zones and relocating designated barn owl boxes.
+To protect the nesting sites for species of protected birds in the reserve, we’re taking special care to prevent disturbance and to safeguard their nesting sites.
+We’ve created special buffer zones and relocated designated barn owl boxes.
 During late September 2019, some of the existing barn owl boxes were relocated and replaced at a ratio of 2:1, with a total of four new barn owl boxes installed at the reserve.

 To prevent disturbance to wintering birds between September and April, core construction activities will be on hold.
 This excludes vegetation removal works, and with permission from the Local Planning Authority we may undertake minor construction activity for a limited duration.